lokkai/ground-news-discord-bot/README.md

 ❓ FREQUENTLY ASKED QUESTIONS

-Q: What analysis does the bot perform?
-A: Three types of analysis:
-   - Political Bias: Left/Center/Right percentage
-   - Fact-Checking: Flags verifiable claims
-   - Sentiment: Positive/Negative/Neutral

 Q: How does summarization work?
-A: Uses TF-IDF algorithm to extract key sentences while preserving meaning.
+A: Uses TF-IDF algorithm to extract 5 key sentences while preserving meaning.

 Q: How often does the bot check for new articles?
 A: Every 5 minutes by default (configurable in code).